 Capital gains are the profits realized from the sale of capital assets such as stocks, bonds, and property.
 The capital gains tax is triggered only when an asset is sold, not while the asset is held by an investor.
-However, mutual fund investors could be charged capital gains on investments in the fund that are sold by the fund during the year.
+However, when a mutual fund sells shares of its holdings during the year, mutual fund investors could be charged capital gains.
+(A fund’s capital gains distribution is not taxable if the fund is held in a tax-deferred account.)

 There are two types of capital gains: long term and short term; each is subject to different tax rates.
-Long-term gains are profits on assets held longer than 12 months before they are sold.
-The American Taxpayer Relief Act of 2012 instituted a 20% long-term capital gains tax rate for taxpayers in the 39.6% income tax bracket and extended both the 0% capital gains tax rate for individuals in the 10% and 15% tax brackets and the 15% capital gains tax rate for all other tax brackets.
+Long-term gains are profits on assets held longer than 12 months before they are sold by the investor.
+The American Taxpayer Relief Act of 2012 instituted a long-term capital gains tax rate for taxpayers of up to 20%.
 Short-term gains (on assets held for 12 months or less) are taxed as ordinary income at the seller’s marginal income tax rate.

 The taxable amount of each gain is generally determined by a “cost basis” — in other words, the original purchase price adjusted for additional improvements or investments, taxes paid on dividends, certain fees, and any depreciation of the assets.
 (If you received the property by gift or inheritance, different rules apply to determine your starting basis.)
 In addition, any capital losses incurred in the current tax year or previous years can be used to offset taxes on current-year capital gains.
 Losses of up to $3,000 a year may be claimed as a tax deduction.